 Saturday – Sunday: Closed

 A flipper/stayplate is considered to be a temporary or transitional denture.
-Its lifespan is typically 6 months to a year, but various factors such as recent extractions and/or how the denture is used (eating ice vs bread) can alter the longevity.
+Its lifespan is typically 6 months to a year, but various factors such as recent extractions and/or how the denture is used (eating ice vs bread) can alter their longevity.

-Remove your denture before you go to bed and clean them daily.
+Remove your denture before you go to bed and clean it daily.
 Dentures need to stay moist to retain their original shape, so place them in a glass of water or denture-soaking solution overnight.

 The general rule of thumb is indicated by your height.